-The Garden City youth lacrosse program and Jay Gallagher Memorial Foundation is hosting the Eighteenth Annual Jay Gallagher Memorial Tournament on June 20th and June 21st, 2015.
+The Garden City youth lacrosse program and Jay Gallagher Memorial Foundation is hosting the Eighteenth Annual Jay Gallagher Memorial Tournament on June 20th and June 21st 2015 between 10AM and 4PM.
 The tournament raises funds and public awareness for the Andy Foundation, Mollie Biggane Melanoma Foundation, the Miracle Foundation, Cancer Center for Kids at Winthrop University Hospital.
 Over 120 teams from the Northeast will participate with over 7000 players, coaches, and parents attending the event.

 The Jay Gallagher Memorial Foundation is a 501(c)3 non-profit organization dedicated to improving cancer awareness, improving the lives of those diagnosed with cancer, and finding a cure for the disease.